-- 45. The defendants and their unnamed co-conspirators voluntarily entered into agreements with each other to use unlawful means which resulted in loss and damage, including special damages, to the plaintiffs and other members of the Proposed Class.
-The unlawful means include the following: - (a) entering into agreements to rig bids and fix, maintain, increase, or control prices of Radiators sold to customers in North America and elsewhere in contravention of sections 45(1), 46(1), and 47(1) of the Competition Act; and - (b) aiding, abetting and counselling the commission of the above offences, contrary to sections 21 and 22 of the Criminal Code, RSC 1985, c.
-C-46. - 46.
-In furtherance of the conspiracy, the defendants, their servants, agents and unnamed coconspirators carried out the acts described in paragraph 41 above.
+- 52. The defendants and their unnamed co-conspirators voluntarily entered into agreements with each other to use unlawful means which resulted in loss and damage, including special damages, to the plaintiffs and other members of the Proposed Class.
+The unlawful means include the following: - (a) entering into agreements to rig bids and fix, maintain, increase or control prices of Anti-Vibration Rubber Parts sold to customers in Canada and elsewhere in contravention of sections 45(1), 46(1), 47(1) and (during the period in which it was in force) 61(1) of the Competition Act; and - (b) aiding, abetting and counselling the commission of the above offences, contrary to sections 21 and 22 of the Criminal Code, RSC 1985, c C-46. - 53.
+In furtherance of the conspiracy, the defendants, their servants, agents and unnamed co-conspirators carried out the acts described in paragraph 48 above.

-- 47. The defendants and their unnamed co-conspirators were motivated to conspire.
-Their predominant purposes and concerns were to harm the plaintiffs and other members of the Proposed Class by requiring them to pay artificially high prices for Radiators, and to illegally increase their profits on the sale of Radiators. - 48.
-The defendants and their unnamed co-conspirators intended to cause economic loss to the plaintiffs and other members of the Proposed Class.
-In the alternative, the defendants and their unnamed co-conspirators knew in the circumstances, that their unlawful acts would likely cause injury.
+- 54. The defendants and their unnamed co-conspirators were motivated to conspire.
+Their predominant purposes and concerns were to harm the plaintiffs and other members of the Proposed Class by requiring them to pay artificially high prices for Anti-Vibration Rubber Parts, and to illegally increase their profits on the sale of Anti-Vibration Rubber Parts. - 55.
+The defendants and their unknown co-conspirators intended to cause economic loss to the plaintiffs and other members of the Proposed Class.
+In the alternative, the defendants and their unknown co-conspirators knew, in the circumstances, that their unlawful acts would likely cause injury.